nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_01_09-MARS_OPPORTUNITY.md

 ----
 ### DATE: January 09, 2004
 ----
+Stand by REM
-Stand, by REM; I'm Still Standing, by Elton John
+I'm Still Standing by Elton John

 ##### Comment:
-* Standup.
+* No mission comment